Iona Pilgrimage: July 7-14, 2018

 - Plentiful and delicious, vegetarian meals created together!
 In order to keep the costs of this pilgrimage as low as possible, we will cook our evening meals together with a pre-planned menu based on the island's food availability.
 Buffet style lunch and breakfast will be available daily.
 Participants are invited to work together on a rotating basis to prep meals and clear dishes as a testament to the pilgrim-community!

 - Unique tours that will deepen our sense of place and connection to this sacred, storied landscape.
 We will tour the Iona Abbey, Staffa Island, receive expert teaching on the island's geography, meet with local artisans, and discover the wildest nooks of the island!
+While considered a priceless value to the journey, all tours and walks are optional; however, do note that not all are ADA accessible and require a moderately active fitness level.

 - Rewilding Wonder Yoga Sessions Five 60-90 minute beach-front yoga sessions led by certified yoga instructor Sarah Steinke that will invite an embodied practice to your pilgrimage journey.
+Previous experience with a yoga practice is not necessary or required.

 Influenced by the lives of Celtic saints, Joseph Campbell’s The Hero’s Journey and the emerging field of ecopyschology, Mary facilitates retreats and pilgrimages in the Pacific Northwest and in Iona, Scotland, that strengthen the unique and mystical interconnection of participants, the sacred, and the natural world.
 She has studied and practiced within the Celtic Christian spiritual tradition, her own maternal line heritage, for over twenty years, receiving mentoring and vocational guidance from Vivienne Hull, co-founder of the Chinook Learning center and the Whidbey Institute and the director of the Iona Retreat Programs.
 She has been leading groups to Iona, Scotland since 2004, delighting in the pilgrimage process of recovering the sacred within, and throughout the cosmos and creation.